"What are we doing today?" asked the not-so-junior rangers, as we got off I-10 and headed south on a very small, desolate road.

 After parking at the trailhead, we started the 1.5 mile hike in to the visitor center to find out.

 There were several wayside exhibits along the trail interpreting locations of historical significance.
-One provided information on the Bascom Affair of 1861, which precipitated the conflict between the U.S. army and Cochise (later on, Geronimo) and the Chiricahua Apache for the next three decades.
+One provided information on the Bascom Affair of 1861, which precipitated the conflict between the U.S. army and Cochise (and later on, Geronimo) and the Chiricahua Apache for the next three decades.

 The Battle of Apache Pass, the second major engagement between the Union Army and the Apache, took place in July 1862.
 This led to the establishment of Fort Bowie in order to protect the pass as well as Apache Spring, the only source of water for miles.